mosinu/pyBot/README.md

 # afk-bot
 playing with pyautogui. wrote this to keep my IM from going idle by moving the mouse and typing on a note pad.
 Not really useful, just goofing with the api

+# afk-bot2
+same as the other but doesn't do the clicking or writing, just mouse movements and does a little more random movements

 # twitterbot
 playing with twitter api to like posts